Books about Languedoc-Roussillon

 History

-Le Temple de Diane Located in the city of Nîmes, at the top of the boulevard Jean Jaurès, in the Garden “Le Jardin de la Fontaine”, the enigmatic and romantic ruins of the Temple of Diane are something you must see.
-To access this monument you will have to go to the West side of…
+La Tour Magne Located in the city of Nîmes, at the top of the boulevard Jean Jaurès, in the Garden “Le Jardin de la Fontaine”, the Tour Magne are something you must see.
+To access this monument you will need to get along a pleasant walk to the top of the hill of le…